ebrahimabdallah/Fcis-Summer-Training/ECommecre/README.md

 # Ecommerce Project

-This is a native Ecommerce project developed using PHP, MySQL, OOP, HTML, and CSS.
+This is a native Ecommerce project

 ## Tools Used